Israeli forensics experts examine remains handed over by militants in Gaza

 Mahmoud Wadi was killed in Khan Younis, the hospital said.
 Wadi owned a drone photography company that once specialized in filming occasions like weddings.
 More recently, it posted footage of Gaza's destruction.

-Also Tuesday, a man was shot dead near the Bureij refugee camp in central Gaza, according to Al-Awda Hospital.
+Also Tuesday, one man was shot dead near the Bureij refugee camp in central Gaza, according to Al-Awda Hospital, and another man was killed by Israeli fire in the Gaza City neighborhood of Zeitoun, according to Al-Ahli Hospital.

-Israel’s military did not immediately comment on either death, but has said killings are often in response to militants approaching or firing at its forces.
+The Israeli military said in a statement that troops operating in Gaza had killed three people it said posed a threat when they crossed into areas Israel controls in the territory.
+It said troops fired on two people in southern Gaza and one in northern Gaza, though it was not immediately clear if these were the same casualties as those reported by hospitals in Gaza.

 Gaza's Health Ministry said more than 350 Palestinians have been killed across the territory since the ceasefire.
 Both Hamas and Israel have accused the other of breaking the terms of the truce.